jkettleb/jkettleb-notes/followup.md

  2. set up difftool automatically
  3. emacs ~ files to be ignored
  4. alias sw for switch
+ 5. how does blame work?

 ## team use

  1. do we want to tag?
+ 2. use a template repository?